rockbenben/LearnData/docs/services/Huginn.md

 }
 ```

 You may want to send this event to another Agent, for example a Twilio Agent, which expects a `message` key.
-You can use an Event Formatting Agent’s `instructions` setting to do this in the following way:
+You can use an Event Formatting Agent's `instructions` setting to do this in the following way:

 ```json
 "instructions": {